 Lets get right into it.
 Here are a few statements that will help you understand your credit score better.

--Just as your matric maths mark can inform how good you are in maths, your credit score informs how good you are at managing debt repayments.
+-Just as your Maths mark can inform how good you are at Maths, your credit score informs how good you are at managing debt repayments.
 It is an indicator of the chance that you will repay your debts on time.

 -It is calculated by a Credit Bureau.
 There are 4 major Bureau’s in South Africa; namely TransUnion , Experian, Compuscan and XDS.
 They each determine their own credit score for you based on your credit behaviour.